CBEP-SoCB-Details/CBEP_OA/Analysis/Diurnal_Analysis.md

     ##    user  system elapsed
     ##  310.50   86.62  404.41

-Revising that to run off the actual time stamp did not work - -t ran for well over an hour before crashing.
+Revising that to run off the actual time stamp did not work.
+It ran for well over an hour before crashing.

 ``` r